tddschn/langchain-chain-of-verification/README.md

 # langchain-chain-of-verification

-Based off https://github.com/ritun16/chain-of-verification , packaged (with `uv`) and updated for newer langchain versions for easier consumption.
+Based off CoVe CLI at https://github.com/ritun16/chain-of-verification , packaged (with `uv`) and updated for newer langchain versions for easier consumption.

-Can be used as CLI or library.
+`langchain-chain-of-verification` Can be used as CLI or library.

 CoVe: https://arxiv.org/pdf/2309.11495